-When it comes to IT systems management, few frameworks or standards can boast as much renown and widespread usage as ITIL.
+When it comes to IT service management, few frameworks or standards can boast as much renown and widespread usage as ITIL.
 Formerly known as the ‘Information Technology Infrastructure Library’, ITIL has been built up over several decades into a top-tier framework for managing IT.
-It offers a huge range of benefits for virtually any organization which operates using IT, with certified ITIL practitioners and project managers working in every industry from marketing to animation, and there is no shortage of new and prospective students.
+Certified ITIL practitioners and project managers can be found working in every industry from marketing to animation, and there is no shortage of new and prospective students.

 AXELOS Limited caused a huge stir back in 2017 when it finally announced the upcoming release of ‘ITIL 4’.
 This would not just be an update to ITIL V3, however; this version of the framework would feature a great deal of new examinable content, as well as a restructured ITIL certification path.

 Many of these updates were designed to address the most common hang-ups that IT professionals tend to have with ITIL.
 The development was also community-driven, with practitioners and students from around the world being invited to contribute to the new framework.
 However, it also raised a number of questions, especially among those already qualified in the previous iteration of the ITIL standard.

 Luckily for ITIL V3 certification holders, AXELOS was quick to point out that such qualifications would remain valid even after the upcoming release.
 Current ITIL certification path courses and their exams would also remain valid until June 2020.
-That said, changes to the ITIL framework would ensure that those currently studying V3 would not simply be able to take the examinations for ITIL 4 without some form of transition.
+That said, changes to the ITIL certification path would ensure that those currently studying V3 would not simply be able to transfer over to ITIL 4 without having to jump through a few small hoops.

 So, what do you need to know about the ITIL certification path, and which training courses offer the best route to becoming an ITIL Master?